rargelaguet/mouse_organogenesis_10x_multiome_publication/README.md

 -------
 We provide snakemake pipelines that can be used to reproduce many results.
 * `/rna/snakemake`: snakemake pipeline for RNA expression
-* `/atac/ArchR`: snakemake pipeline for chromatin accessibility using ArchR
+* `/atac/ArchR/snakemake`: snakemake pipeline for chromatin accessibility using ArchR
-* `/rna_atac`: snakemake pipeline to integrate RNA expression and chromatin accessibility results (MOFA, in silico ChIP-seq, etc.)
+* `/rna_atac/snakemake`: snakemake pipeline to integrate RNA expression and chromatin accessibility results (MOFA, in silico ChIP-seq, etc.)

 Please note that the snakemake pipeline is rather complex and needs to be simplified and polished.
 It is currently useful to get an idea of the pipeline, but bare in mind that it  won't work straight away.

 IGV Genome browser session
 -------
-We provide a precomputed IGV Genome Browser Session [here](XXX) that can be used to interactively explore the ATAC-seq profiles, as shown in the screenshot below:
+We provide a precomputed IGV Genome Browser Session that can be used to interactively explore the ATAC-seq profiles, as shown in the screenshot below:

 <p align="center">
 <img src="images/igv_screenshot_github.png" width="650" height="350"/>